Transferring funds across borders is never easy as you need to deal with different currencies, exchange rates, transfer fees, etc.

 What is Payoneer?

-Launched in 2005 way before Transferwise, Payoneer was a popular money transfer service based in New York.
+Launched in 2005 way before Wise, Payoneer was a popular money transfer service based in New York.
 The mission of the company is to make global money transfers simple for individuals and businesses while offering trusted support for people around the globe.

 Most of the blue-chip companies and huge corporates still use Payoneer as one of their payment options, including Amazon and Airbnb.
 Additionally, a lot of other companies prefer Payoneer over different alternatives of PayPal.

 Features of Payoneer